-We were delighted that Jenny’s article “How to Create a Calmer Dining Hall in Your School” was featured on the Headteacher Update website on 5th November!
+We were delighted that Jenny’s School Dining Hall article “How to Create a Calmer Dining Hall in Your School” was featured on the Headteacher Update website on 5th November!
 The article can be linked to from here, and there is a copy below.
-We are so passionate about dining halls!
+We are so passionate about School Dining Halls!
 So many have been left behind in the drive for school improvement and Jenny’s new book “How to Create Calm Dining Halls” is flying off the shelves.
-One headteacher wrote: “I have never read a book so quickly as I did your ‘How to Create Calm Dining Halls’.
+One headteacher who bought the School Dining Hall book wrote: “I have never read a book so quickly as I did your ‘How to Create Calm Dining Halls’.
 It was like instant therapy!!”
 (Candida Hutchinson, Principal, The Croft Primary School, Swindon).

 Lunchtime can often be one of the louder parts of the school day.
 Author of a new book on calm dining halls, Jenny Mosley, offers her advice on achieving the perfect lunchtime atmosphere